blackberry/WebWorks-Community-APIs/BB10-Cordova/GoogleAnalytics/README.md

 - `community.googleanalyticsplugin.uuid;`
 - `community.googleanalyticsplugin.gaAccount;`
 - `community.googleanalyticsplugin.lastPayload;` - get only property; return the last payload data being sent/queued
-- `community.googleanalyticsplugin.randomUuid;` - "true" or "false"; if enabled, will use random UUID for every single tracking, good for debugging purpose.
+- `community.googleanalyticsplugin.randomUuid;` - "true" or "false"; if enabled, will use random UUID for every single tracking, good for real-time debugging purpose.
+Note that the random UUIDs generated with this feature is not saved.
+The original UUID from init or set property will remain.

 ### Tracking Functions